baudneo/zomi-server/docs/config_file.md

 config file for convenience.

 ### `IncludeFile`
-- `IncludeFile: /path/to/secrets.yml`
+- `IncludeFile: <string>`
 - Default: `${CFG_DIR}/secrets.yml`

 The [`IncludeFile`](../configs/example_server.yml?plain=1#L20) key is used to import additional sub vars from a separate file.
 This is useful for keeping sensitive information out of the main config file (secrets).
 If this is defined and the file does not exist, the server will fail to run.

 ### Example